aashika/Analyze-Chopstick-Length/README.md

 # Analyze-Chopstick-Length

-Analysis of a dataset using preliminary statistics.
+Analysis of the given dataset using preliminary statistics.